Free Shipping on orders $50+

 March 20, 2020

 Hey Woo Family!
 Hope you’re doing well this Spring Season.
 Did you eat Corned Beef and Cabbage on Tuesday?
-More importantly, did you remember to wear green? 🤣 Well, we’re glad to see you this Friday edition of Notes From the Nest.
+More importantly, did you remember to wear green? 🤣 Well, we’re glad to see you in this Friday edition of Notes From the Nest.
 We've got a few exciting things to tell you about today!

 They loved how soft and absorbent our microfiber towels are.
 Here’s part of their review.